platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 [^git]: https://git-scm.com open source distributed VCS Git.
 Note: all URLs in this manuscript have been last visited and checked on May 30, 2024.

-With graphical interfaces to Git, such as Sourcetree[^sourcetree], it is now easy to follow the step-wise development of code (or text documents), go back to points in time or critical development stages, to open experimental deviations from main development (`git branch`) and combine diverging developments (`git merge`).
+With graphical interfaces to Git, such as Sourcetree[^sourcetree], or various integrations in text editors, such as Visual Studio Code [^vscode], it is now easy to follow the step-wise development of code (or text documents), go back to points in time or critical development stages, to open experimental deviations from main development (`git branch`) and combine diverging developments (`git merge`).
 Did you mess up?
 Simply retrace your step back `git revert`; it helps you even to find in the recorded history those developments where things might have unnoticingly gone wrong with `git bisect`.

 [^sourcetree]: https://www.sourcetreeapp.com free Git client
+[^vscode]: https://code.visualstudio.com/ is an editor with built-in Git implementation

 Git and others are most powerful as distributed VCS, in combination with other locations on your own computer, an intranet or the internet, for saving your work in different places (the "repositories") while keeping all those versions synchronized.
 The interaction of two repositories is managed by the unidirectional synchronizations `git pull` and `git push`.
 These commands can be used to synchronize the managed code also across different SCM services, effectively allowing redundant and distributed backups minimizing the risk of losing the software from technical or human errors or the risk of vendor lock-in [@Nyman2013].